Educational and Clinical

 Can Mira be used with an IUD?

 Yes.
 Many users choose to track with Mira while an IUD is in place to understand their hormone activity better.
-Hormonal IUDs do not always suppress ovulation, so even if a woman is amenorrheic, she may still experience ovulatory hormonal fluctuation
+Hormonal IUDs primarily exert local effects within the uterus and do not reliably suppress ovulation.
+Many women continue to ovulate regul

 Where can I find a provider training course about monitoring women’s hormones?